p-adic shtukas and the theory of global and local Shimura varieties

 is fully-faithful.
 It is an equivalence of categories when $(R, R^\circ)=(C, O_C)$ is an algebraically closed perfectoid field. \end{proposition}

-The result follows from \cite{FarguesFontaine} when $(R, R^\circ)$ is a perfectoid field $(K, K^\circ)$.
-(The restriction is not an equivalence in general, unless $K$ is algebraically closed, see \cite[Rem.
-11.1.11]{FarguesFontaine}).
+The result follows directly from the work in \cite[\S 11]{FarguesFontaine} when $(R, R^\circ)$ is a perfectoid field $(K, K^\circ)$.
+(See \cite[Rem.
+11.1.11]{FarguesFontaine} and \cite[\S 13.3]{Schber}.
+In this case, the restriction functor is not an equivalence in general, unless $K$ is algebraically closed.)
 Also, as was pointed out to the authors by Scholze, full-faithfulness fails to hold if $R^+\neq R^\circ$, even when $R$ is a complete non-archimedean algebraically closed field.
 Indeed, by Proposition \ref{ppProp}, the target category does not depend on the choice of $R^+\subset R^\circ$ but the source category does.